Observance Days Calendar

 World Environment Day

 It aims to raise awareness and inspire action for the protection and restoration of our natural world.
 The day also recognizes the efforts and achievements of individuals, communities, and organizations that are working to create a greener future.
-The 2023 celebration will be hosted by Côte d’Ivoire, in partnership with the Netherlands.
+The Kingdom of Saudi Arabia will host this year’s World Environment Day

 World Green Roof Day